Chart Color Schemes

 Newcastle West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 33 projects likely impacting the region.
-Notable initiatives include The Store Newcastle, Dairy Farmers Towers, Newcastle Art Gallery Expansion, and Rail Bridge Row Affordable Housing Development.
-The following list details projects most relevant to the area.
+Infrastructure changes greatly influence local performance.
+AreaSearch identified 33 projects potentially impacting this area.
+Notable ones are The Store Newcastle, Dairy Farmers Towers, Newcastle Art Gallery Expansion, and Rail Bridge Row Affordable Housing Development.

 Professional plan users can use the search below to filter and access additional projects.